bryant1410/surfiki-refine-elasticsearch/README.md

 	$ sudo passwd root

+Logout and back in as root

+	$ logout
+	# Log back in as root

 Create a crontab file for root user (Since this is assuming a fresh ubuntu install, there is no crontab for root.
 We need to create one as Surfiki Refine will look for it upon startup for job scheduling.
 If you already have a root crontab file, then disregard.)

 	To Check if you have a crontab for root already existing: